nick88msn/eml2mbox/README.md

 Single eml files are usually named after the original email subject.
 Content is usually not indexed and these files need to be opened one by one.

 ## Starting point (2021-05-26)
-Starting from a gist found on github (Kadin - kadin2048)[https://gist.github.com/kadin2048/c332a572a388acc22d56] I'll try to test if the script works, bring it to python3 and add more features.
+Starting from a gist found on github [Kadin - kadin2048](https://gist.github.com/kadin2048/c332a572a388acc22d56) I'll try to test if the script works, bring it to python3, refactor it and add more features.